TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 I enjoyed using this cursor pack and then thought it would be a good idea to make special colors for myself and others.
 If you'd like to suggest colors you'd like, please submit a request.

 If you'd like to support me on Ko-fi it's appreciated, takes time to make each recolor and test them.
+You can also request commisions there and I'll go trough the whole process of making a custom color etc for you with various additions.

 <p align="center"> <a href="https://ko-fi.com/teddybearkilla" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/ko-fi/ko-fi-icon.svg" alt="Ko-fi" width="50" height="50"/> </a></p>
 </div>